FilipTrajkovski/NewYorkBusStations-DIANS/README.md

 ### Homework Part 1: Pipe for initializing the database and filling it with data

-Instructions on how to run the python pipe scritpt and requrements:
+Instructions on how to run the python pipe script and requrements:
 - Requirements:
   - Python 3.7 or higher
   - Pip package manager
   - Mysql database
-- Nagivate to the python-pipes directory
+- Nagivate to the `homework1` directory
 - Install the required packages for the python script to work (<code>pip install -r requirements.txt</code>)
 - Fill db connection params in the <code>db.ini</code> file
 - Run the script <code>database_init.py</code> (<code>python database_init.py)